 This improved to 80 percent (four of five patients) who reached 38 weeks of treatment.

 Also, 30 percent of patients achieved a "clinically meaningful" spleen volume reduction of 25 percent, with one-quarter of them having a reduction of at least 35 percent.

-The company is analyzing 52-week results, which it expects by July, and then meet the FDA to discuss a pivotal study aimed at US (and European) marketing approval.
+The company is now analyzing 52-week results, after which it plans to meet with the FDA to discuss a pivotal study aimed at US (and European) marketing approval.